harbour/core/utils/hbmk2/hbmk2.md

 Filters can be combined using '&amp;' \(and\), '|' \(or\) operators, negated by '\!' operator and grouped by parentheses\.
 Ex\.: \{win\}, \{gcc\}, \{linux|darwin\}, \{win&amp;\!pocc\}, \{\(win|linux\)&amp;\!watcom\}, \{unix&amp;mt&amp;gui\}, \-cflag=\{win\}\-DMYDEF, \-stop\{dos\}, \-stop\{\!allwin\}
   - Most \.hbc lines \(libs=, hbcs=, prgflags=, cflags=, ldflags=, libpaths=, instfiles=, instpaths=, echo=\) and corresponding command\-line parameters will accept macro variables\. libpaths= also accepts %\{hb\_name\} which translates to the name of the \.hbc file under search\.
   - Options accepting macro variables also support command substitution\.
 Enclose command inside \`\`, and, if the command contains space, also enclose in double quotes\.
 Standard output of the command will be used as the value\.
 F\.e\. "\-cflag=\`wx\-config \-\-cflags\`", or ldflags=\{unix&amp;gcc\}"\`wx\-config \-\-libs\`"\.
+  - When multiple target type selection options \(\-hblib, \-hbdyn, etc\.\) are specified, the first one will be significant, the rest will be silently ignored\.
   - Libraries and object files built with/for CA\-Cl\*pper will not work with any supported platform/compiler\.
   - Defaults and feature support may vary by platform/compiler\.
   - GNU Make or any C compiler specific make tool and MSYS \(on Windows\) are not needed to run hbmk2\.